 When will the Delray Beach water treatment plant be completed?

 Groundbreaking took place on February 4, 2026, with completion expected early 2028.
-The plant is designed to meet stricter EPA standards for filtering PFAS chemicals.
+The plant uses advanced nanofiltration technology to meet stricter EPA standards for filtering PFAS chemicals.
 The project is financed through utility revenue bonds with no property tax increase.

 Will property taxes increase because of these projects?